jezza711/ucas-portal/README.md

 Visit `http://localhost:3000/admin` (requires Basic Auth: username and password from `.env`)

 **Features:**
-- Upload CSV with columns: `ucas_code,email`
-- Search by UCAS code or group name
+- Search by UCAS code, email address, or group name
 - Export all records as CSV

 ### Webhooks